syncfusion-content/blazor-docs/blazor/common/content-security-policy.md

 ---
 layout: post
 title: Content Security Policy (CSP) - Syncfusion
-description: Learn here about that how to resolve the content security policy issue in the Syncfusion Blazor Components.
+description: Learn here about that how use Syncfusion Blazor Components with strict Content Security Policy (CSP).
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Content Security Policy
+# Syncfusion Blazor Components with Strict Content Security Policy (CSP)

 Content Security Policy (CSP) is a security feature implemented by web browsers that helps to protect against attacks such as cross-site scripting (XSS) and data injection.
 It does this by limiting the sources from which certain types of content can be loaded on a webpage.

-When using blazor components with CSP enabled in strict mode, some browser features may be disabled by default.
+When using Syncfusion blazor components with strict Content Security Policy (CSP), some browser features are disabled by default.
 This is because these features may potentially be exploited by attackers.
-In order to use Syncfusion blazor components with CSP in strict mode, certain directives must be included in the CSP meta tag.
-These directives allow for the use of certain features that are necessary for Syncfusion blazor components to function properly.
+In order to use Syncfusion blazor components with strict CSP mode, certain directives must be included in the CSP meta tag.
+These directives allow to use certain features that are necessary for Syncfusion blazor components to function properly.

-## Enabling CSP with Syncfusion Blazor Components

-To use Syncfusion blazor components with CSP in strict mode, the following directives must be included in the CSP meta tag:
+To use Syncfusion blazor components with strict CSP mode, the following directives must be included in the CSP meta tag:

 * `font-src data:` - This directive allows for the use of `base64` encoded font icons.
 * `style-src 'self' unsafe-inline` - This directive allows for the use of inline styles and external fonts.